William Barr 'appalled' by Jeffrey Epstein death, says questions 'must be answered'

 The New York City medical examiner's office told Fox News that an autopsy is pending to determine the cause of death.
 But the death comes two weeks after the 66-year-old was placed on suicide watch after being found injured in his cell.
 Epstein was in his own cell at the time of his death and was no longer on suicide watch, according to the Associated Press.

-Earlier, multiple outlets reported that Barr was “livid” at learning of Epstein’s death
+Earlier, multiple outlets reported that Barr was “livid” at learning of Epstein’s death.
+Manhattan U.S. Attorney Geoffrey Berman described Epstein's death as "disturbing."

+"To those brave young women who have already come forward and to the many others who have yet to do so, let me reiterate that we remain committed to standing for you, and our investigation of the conduct charged in the Indictment – which included a conspiracy count – remains ongoing," he said in a statement.

-His death sparked calls for answers from across the political spectrum.
+Epstein's death sparked calls for answers from across the political spectrum.
 Rep. Alexandria Ocasio-Cortez, D-N.Y., tweeted that “we need answers, and lots of them.”
 Sen. Kirsten Gillibrand, D-N.Y., said in Iowa that the circumstances surrounding Epstein’s death should be “reviewed.”

 Rep. Matt Gaetz tweeted he agreed with AOC.